Our 7 year old had a definite frizz halo. Meaning the hair was so fuzzy, her parts weren’t visible.

 Our 4 year old did not make it past week two.

 Her scalp developed little red bumps, which I took to mean her head needed a break.
 I took her braids out and left her hair loose for a few days.

 These bumps could be from me braiding too tight, or from how I cared for her scalp while the braids were in.

 I washed her scalp twice and applied oil.
 Nevertheless, her scalp still developed a slight irritation.
 It didn’t bother her, but I noticed it and immediately took out the braids before her scalp got too bad.

 Will You Leave Their Braids In For A Month Again?

 Absolutely!
 Long term hairstyles makes us all happy.
-Our 7 year old especially does not like getting her hair done (especially by me).
+Our 7 year old especially does not like getting her hair done.
 And I love any style that protects their hair and keeps it healthy.

 Have you ever left braids in for a month?
 What were the results?

 If your little one rocks frizzy braids -- know you're not alone.

 Until next time...